google-research-datasets/clang8/README.md

     dependencies in a virtualenv and align the source and the target sentences.

-NB: Running the above script takes about 1 hour when spaCy tokenization is enabled (recommended to make tokenization consistent with ConLL-14 and BEA eval sets).
+NB: Running the above script takes about 1 hour when spaCy tokenization is enabled (recommended to make tokenization consistent with CoNLL-14 (see also the next section) and BEA eval sets).

+## Tokenization Post-Processing for CoNLL-14

+After training a model and computing predictions for the CoNLL-14 test set, we ran some post-processing steps found in `retokenize.py` to fix tokenization discrepancies.
+This improves the F0.5 scores by about 2.5 points (for T5 xxl).

+You may instead want to try applying the post-processing steps to cLang-8 targets.

 ## Data Format